 - Apply first aid tape only to the edges of the patch.

-sticking continue, cover the patch with special see-through adhesive dressings (for example Bioclusive or Tegaderm).
+the patch with special see-through adhesive dressings (for example Bioclusive

-- Never cover a Butrans patch with any other bandage or tape.
+- Never cover a BUTRANS patch with any other bandage or tape.
 It should only be covered with a special see-through adhesive dressing.
-Talk to your doctor or pharmacist about the kinds of dressing that should be used.
+Talk to your healthcare provider or pharmacist about the kinds of dressing that should be used.

 Do not flush the pouch or the protective liner down the toilet.
 These items can be thrown away in the trash.